Gaining Momentum When Facing Mindset Blocks

 At the end of the day, ask yourself:

-✦ What am I proud of today?
+✦ What am I proud of — even if no one saw it?

 You’re Closer Than You Think—Keep Moving